Hi! Here's some quick facts about me.

 2012-2018 - Full Stack Developer & Partner @ BRIK

-My philosophy on technological experience is that attitude is more important.
-Web technologies are a dime a dozen and change from year to year, so attitude and ability to constantly adapt, learn new things, and not become complacent is more important than anything else.
-I feel this is where my experience mostly lies: in the ability to pick up new things, learn how they work, and become confident and comfortable working with them.
+My philosophy on technological experience is that attitude is the most important.
+Web technologies are a dime a dozen and change from year to year.
+Eagerness to adapt and learn new things, and an ability not become complacent is more important than anything else.
+I feel this is where my experience mostly lies: in the ability to learn new things, learn how they work, and become confident and comfortable working with them.

-The last couple of years I've been working with React (and Redux).
-In the olden days, I could work with or without jQuery.
+The last few of years I've been working with React (and Redux).
+In the olden days, I could work with or without jQuery, but these days I generally don't use it.
 I used Backbone in production for almost 5 years, and had a love/hate relationship with it.

-Like many people, I started early on (again, in ye olde days) with PHP.
+Like many people, I started early on (again, in ye olden days) with PHP.
 In 2011 I discovered node.js and was a bit smitten.
 I've been using node on the backend for pretty much everything since then.
 Sometimes jobs call for other tools, and I've maintained my familiarity with PHP, working every now and then with Craft and WordPress.
-I have some passing experience with ASP.NET and Ruby on Rails.
+I have some passing experience with ASP.NET and Ruby on Rails, but that experience is fast becoming outdated.

-Within node, I've used express, koa and hapi a whole lot (in descending order of how much I enjoy them).
+Within node, I've used koa, express and hapi a whole lot (in descending order of how much I enjoy them).
 I've used a lot of browserify and webpack.

 SQL-based databases are a fact of life, I'm comfortable working with them and do so on a reasonably common basis (mostly MySQL).

-I've spent a whole lot of time working with a Graph Database named Neo4j - I wrote and driver for it a few years ago for node (seraph).
+I've spent a whole lot of time working with a Graph Database named Neo4j - I wrote and driver for it a few years ago for node (seraph - still used in production, but not actively maintained).

-I have some experience working with Redis and MongoDB, and some passing experience with CouchDB.
+I have had frequent experience working with Redis and MongoDB, and some passing experience with CouchDB.

 I work with docker, nginx, varnish regularly, and I'm used to working with AWS and GCS.
 I have seen Kubernetes, and I'd prefer not to do so again :P. I'm comfortable in Unix-based systems.

-I've spend a passing amount of time working on a hobby project in React Native.
+I've spend a passing amount of time working on a hobby project in React Native, but this project has begun gathering dust.
+Again, familiar but not experienced.

 I'm proficient in using much of the Adobe suite, including Photoshop, Illustrator, Premiere, After Effects and Lightroom.
 I would say that I'm "very proficient" at Photoshop, After Effects (including expressions) and Lightroom.
 I know how to use camera to shoot good quality video, and edit it using Premiere and AE.